hanxiaomax/Learncpp_CN/docs/5-6-Relational-operators-and-floating-point-comparisons.md

 	Avoid using `operator==` and `operator!=` with floating point operands.

-## Comparing floating point numbers (advanced / optional reading)
+## 比较浮点数 （扩展阅读）

 So how can we reasonably compare two floating point operands to see if they are equal?

 The most common method of doing floating point equality involves using a function that looks to see if two numbers are _almost_ the same.
 If they are “close enough”, then we call them equal.
 The value used to represent “close enough” is traditionally called epsilon.
-Epsilon is generally defined as a small positive number (e.g. 0.00000001, sometimes written 1e-8).
+Epsilon is generally defined as a small positive number (e.g. *0.00000001*, sometimes written *1e-8*).

 New developers often try to write their own “close enough” function like this: